Jean-François Millet: Barbizon

 In 1850, Millet entered into an arrangement with Sensier, who provided the artist with materials and money in return for drawings and paintings, while Millet simultaneously was free to continue selling work to other buyers as well.
 At that year's Salon, he exhibited Haymakers and The Sower, his first major masterpiece and the earliest of the iconic trio of paintings that included The Gleaners and The Angelus.

 From 1850 to 1853, Millet worked on Harvesters Resting (Ruth and Boaz), a painting he considered his most important, and on which he worked the longest.
 Conceived to rival his heroes Michelangelo and Poussin, it was also the painting that marked his transition from the depiction of symbolic imagery of peasant life to that of contemporary social conditions.
-It was the only painting he ever dated, and was the first work to garner him official recognition, a second-class medal at the 1853 salon.
+It was the only painting he ever dated, and was the first work to garner him official recognition, a second-class medal at the Salon of 1853.

 In the mid-1850s, Millet produced a small number of etchings of peasant subjects, such as Man with a Wheelbarrow (1855) and Woman Carding Wool (1855–1857).

 The Gleaners

 The Gleaners, 1857.
 Musée d'Orsay, Paris.

 This is one of the most well known of Millet's paintings, The Gleaners (1857).
 While Millet was walking the fields around Barbizon, one theme returned to his pencil and brush for seven years—gleaning—the centuries-old right of poor women and children to remove the bits of grain left in the fields following the harvest.
 He found the theme an eternal one, linked to stories from the Old Testament.
 In 1857, he submitted the painting The Gleaners to the Salon to an unenthusiastic, even hostile, public.

 (Earlier versions include a vertical composition painted in 1854, an etching of 1855–56 which directly presaged the horizontal format of the painting now in the Musée d'Orsay.)

-A warm golden light suggests something sacred and eternal in this daily scene where the struggle to survive takes place.
 During his years of preparatory studies, Millet contemplated how best to convey the sense of repetition and fatigue in the peasants' daily lives.
 Lines traced over each woman's back lead to the ground and then back up in a repetitive motion identical to their unending, backbreaking labor.
 Along the horizon, the setting sun silhouettes the farm with its abundant stacks of grain, in contrast to the large shadowy figures in the foreground.
-The dark homespun dresses of the gleaners cut robust forms against the golden field, giving each woman a noble, monumental strength.
+The dark homespun dresses of the gleaners cut robust forms against the golden field, giving each woman an aura of strength.